Stefan485/Artificial-Intelligence-1/README.md

 with informed search algorithms A* and Greedy Best First Search (GBFS).
 Beside that, we also solved the word game problem using informed search algorithms.

+### Week 5
+In this exercises we implemented the minimax algorithm for the game of Connect 4.

 ## Contact